South Carolina State delays fall semester because of COVID

-Public colleges and universities in South Carolina can’t require students to get inoculated after lawmakers banned schools from making the vaccine a condition of enrollment.
+State lawmakers have banned public colleges and universities in South Carolina from making the vaccine a condition of enrollment.